 - Professor Lyman and Fromherz routinely work with governments and key partners to assess and address gaps in wildlife legislation and ancillary legal tools.
 Recent projects have focused on Angola, Malawi, several countries in West Africa, Bolivia, Peru, and other countries in Latin America.

 - Working with the ABA-Rule of Law Initiative and partner organizations, Fromherz published an analysis of laws and practices available to combat wildlife trafficking in Bolivia and conducted related trainings with prosecutors.

-The Alliance works to ensure that the Convention on International Trade in Endangered Species (CITES) is maximized to its fullest for the protection of wildlife.
+- The Global Law Alliance works to ensure that CITES fulfills its mandate to its fullest for the protection of wildlife.
 For example, supported by a brief from Professor Lyman and clinic students, CITES Parties found that Japan had been violating the treaty for over ten years with respect to its import of sei whale meat and blubber.
 The consequence of this finding was the withdrawal of Japan’s commercial whaling hunt from the high seas and hundreds fewer whales taken annually.

 - Professors Lyman and Fromherz have published a legal opinion that examines options to either amend CITES or to add a protocol in order to address the role that wildlife trade plays in zoonotic disease risk.